niksilver/midi-review/README.md

 rolling window then that change will only come into effect when you next start recording.

+## Requirements

+You will need a MIDI device connected to the norns.
+If you also connect audio then midi review will record the audio along with the MIDI notes.

 ## Running the tests

 ```